dafny-lang/dafny/docs/_includes/Types.md

 Trait `object` contains no members.

+The dynamic allocation of objects is done using new C ..., where C is the name of a class.
+The name C is not allowed to be a trait, except that it is allowed to be `object`.
+The construction `new object` allocates a new object (of an unspecified class type).
+The construction can be used to create unique references, where no other properties of those references are needed.

 ## Inheritance {#sec-inheritance}

 The purpose of traits is to be able to express abstraction: a trait